-Clear Channel maintains an open communications culture based on mutual respect and a motivational working environment.
-Clear Channel staff should feel happy and at ease in their work and receive encouragement in their professional development.
+Clear Channel maintains an open culture of communication based on mutual respect and a motivational working environment.
+Clear Channel staff should feel happy and at ease at work and receive encouragement throughout their professional development.
 Health and safety at work are a top priority.

 The future of work – a personal mix

 Results from employee surveys showed that there was a basic need for more flexible and goal-orientated working hours.
-The necessary arrangements for manageable, mobile working and flexible working hours were introduced on 1 October 2020.
-We are exploring new ways in which we can work in the future.
-These will allow us to promote good work-life balance, networking between employees and customer focus.
+The necessary arrangements for manageable, mobile working and flexible working hours were introduced on 1st October 2020.
+We are exploring new ways to work in the future.
+These will allow us to promote a good work-life balance, creating a connection between employees and customer focus.

 Clearly positive signals

-Fairness, commitment and appreciation - these three topics are the focus of our efforts as an employer and manager towards our employees.
+Fairness, commitment and appreciation - these three topics are the focus of our efforts as an employer and manager.
 Various questions from the annual employee survey are incorporated into these topics and show us each year what action we need to take.
 We notice that the management training and workshops on fairness issues have a positive effect on the survey results.

-Together, the managers have developed four clear and practicable management principles, filled them with content and derived their personal objectives from them.
+Together, the managers have developed four clear and practicable management principles, filled them with content and derived their personal goals from them.
 All managers attended topic-specific workshops that support them in their daily management work with best practice examples.
-All employees know how to measure their boss.
+All employees know how to measure up to their boss.

-Clear Channel attaches a high priority to the economical use of natural resources, the environmental compatibility of its materials and processes, as well as to energy efficiency.
-In product development, the focus is likewise on sustainability with regard to ecological, economic and social criteria.
+Clear Channel gives the economical use of natural resources, the environmental compatibility of its materials and processes, as well as energy efficiency a high priority.
+In product development, the focus is on sustainability with regard to ecological, economic and social criteria.